-510.7 Suppression required.
-Ducts shall be protected with an approved automatic fire suppression system installed in accordance with the Building Code.
+510.7.1 Ducts.
+Ducts shall be protected with an approved automatic fire suppression system installed in accordance with the International Building Code.

-- An approved automatic fire suppression system shall not be required in ducts conveying materials, fumes, mists and vapors that are nonflammable and noncombustible under all conditions and at any concentrations - An approved automatic fire suppression system shall not be required in ducts where the largest cross-sectional diameter of the duct is less than 10 inches (254 mm).

-510.8 Duct construction.
-Ducts utilized to convey hazardous exhaust shall be constructed of approved G90 galvanized sheet steel, with a minimum nominal thickness as specified in Table 510.8.
+- An approved automatic fire suppression system shall not be required in ducts conveying materials, fumes, mists and vapors that are nonflammable and noncombustible under all conditions and at any concentrations. - An approved automatic fire suppression system shall not be required in ducts where the largest cross-sectional diameter of the duct is less than 10 inches (254 mm). - An approved automatic fire suppression system shall not be required in metallic ducts if all fume hoods served by the ducts are equipped with an approved fire suppression system. - 510.7.2 Fume hoods.
+Approved automatic fire suppression shall be installed in fume hoods within which operations are conducted involving hazardous materials that have the potential to create a flammable vapor, gas, fume, mist or dust in concentrations exceeding 25 percent of the lower flammability limit of the substance or mixture for the expected room temperature in the absence of the fume hood and under normal operating conditions. - 510.8 Duct construction.
+Ducts utilized to convey hazardous exhaust shall be constructed of approved G90 galvanized sheet steel, with a minimum nominal thickness as specified in Table 510.8